dapperlabs/nba-smart-contracts/README.md

 All core functionality and type definitions are included in the `contracts/TopShot.cdc` contract.

-The TopShot contract defines  types.
+The `TopShot` contract defines types.

  - `Play`: A struct type that holds most of the metadata for the moments.
     All plays in Top Shot will be stored and modified in the main contract.
- - `SetData`: A struct that contains constant information about sets in topshot like the name, the series, the id, and such.
+ - `SetData`: A struct that contains constant information about sets in Top Shot like the name, the series, the id, and such.
  - `Set`: A resource that contains functionality to modify sets, like adding and removing plays, locking the set, and minting moments from